 Even though the Maldives is a bucket-list destination for couples and honeymooners, it's a fantastic place for families, too.
 The family-friendly resorts in the Maldives have thought of everything to make sure your holiday goes as smoothly as possible.
 Need a baby seat on your bike as you pedal around the island?
 They'll have that.
 Plastic plates and cutlery for dinnertime?
 You're sorted.
-Family friendly resorts are also great at providing children with lots of meal options as well.
+Family friendly resorts in the Maldives are also great at providing children with lots of meal options as well.
 We'd advise packing a long-sleeve rash vest to accompany your child's swimming costume, as it helps to further protect them from the sun and it avoids you constantly reapplying sun cream.

 We know the Maldives is a long-haul destination (packing snacks for the plane is also recommended!) but it's well worth the journey for a memorable getaway.
 The resorts are designed to take the traditional stresses and worries of a family holiday away for a relaxed escape for everyone, which is how the Maldives should be enjoyed.
 Make sure you take a look at our Maldives Travel Advice page for even more helpful information.

 If you think the Maldives is only a destination for couples and honeymooners, then you'd be wrong!
 With a surprising array of things to do, it's also a great place for a family holiday.
 Of course, the fine beaches lend themselves to plenty of family fun but there's more to a family holiday in the Maldives than that.
-A lot of hotels now have excellent kids' clubs, with a plethora of activities for youngsters from 0-18 to enjoy.
+A lot of family hotels in the Maldives now have excellent kids' clubs, with a plethora of activities for youngsters from 0-18 to enjoy.
 There's everything a child's imagination can dream of, including extensive soft play areas, island-wide treasure hunts, cooking classes and even helping on-site marine biologists.
 A lot of family-friendly resorts in the Maldives offer an impressive range of non-motorised water sports, too, from stand-up paddleboarding to kayaking and snorkelling, which kids of all ages will love.